 Note: This page discusses major league pitcher Dan Jennings.
-For the scout and executive of the same name, click here.
+For the manager of the same name, click here.

 Daniel Lee Jennings

 - School University of Nebraska